imAIgene-Dream3D/BEHAV3D/docs/source/processing/segmentation/index.md

 - **Avoid contradictory labels**; only label regions you are confident about.
 - **Save your labels often** (the *Save Labels* / *Save User Labels* button) — unsaved labels are lost when the viewer closes.

+### Drawing technique

+These practical conventions come from the training sessions and give noticeably cleaner segmentations:

+- **Draw background first, then overlay foreground.** Lay down the background class along and just over the object edge, then paint the foreground over the part that sits on the object.
+Layering it this way produces a very clean border.
+- **Split touching objects with a thin background line.** Where two objects touch, draw a thin background line between them, bordered by foreground, so the classifier learns to separate them.
+For organoids tracked by **propagation**, you only need to get this right on **timepoint 1** of each sample — propagation copies the segmentation forward.
+- **Draw thin / elongated cells thicker than the signal (~3 px).** Segmentation connects adjacent pixels, so a one-pixel-wide stroke on an elongated T cell leaves gaps; a slightly over-thick line yields one clean segment.
+- **Paint channel bleed-through as background.** Where another channel's signal bleeds into the one you are training (e.g. organoid signal appearing in the T-cell channel at higher Z), explicitly paint it as background — even when it is much brighter — so the model learns to ignore it.
+- **For the dead mask, label the bright dead blobs.** Concentrate on the clear high-intensity dead signal; including very dim red is optional and tends to be noisier.

+### Reading the probability map

+After training, the probability map shows the classifier's confidence (e.g. yellow = confident foreground, dark/blue = low confidence).
+Use it to target corrections:

+- Aim for **background clearly below ~0.3–0.4** and **foreground above ~0.7**.
+Anything above **0.5 is not treated as background**, so keep borderline pixels away from that line to stop them flickering across slices.
+- Where an area *should* be foreground but reads low, paint a little more **foreground** there (or **background** where it wrongly reads high) and **retrain** — only small tweaks are usually needed.

 (instance-post-processing-parameters)=
 ## Instance post-processing parameters